nuvi/feature_cop/README.md

 ## Basic Usage - Javascript

-If you want use your feature flags in your client side javascript, you can call ```FeatureCop.to_json```.
-This will serialize all of the feature flag values to json so they can be sent to the client.
-Notice that it inflects the names to make them javascript friendly.
-Also, it simply puts assigns the value of the boolean value to that you don't have to do any string comparison in your client side code.
-You can simply check to see if you should show the feature or not.
+If you want feature flags in client side javascript, call ```FeatureCop.to_json```.
+This creates a JSON representation of the features so they can be sent to the client.

+Notice: Feature names are converted to camelcase.
+Also, values are converted to boolean values.

 ```
 FeatureCop.to_json